emmercm/www/src/blog/bash-environment-variable-defaults.md

 ## Comparison with `${parameter:-word}`

 [`${parameter:-word}`](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html#index-parameter-expansion) is another shell parameter expansion that could be used to default values.
-These two lines are semantically equivalent:
+These two commands produce the same result:

 ```bash
 : ${FOO:=default}